apache/mxnet/docs/install/index.md

 To build from source, refer to the <a href="osx_setup.html">MXNet macOS installation guide</a>.

+MXNet developers should refer to the MXNet wiki's <a href="https://cwiki.apache.org/confluence/display/MXNET/MXNet+Developer+Setup+on+Mac">Developer Setup on Mac</a>.

 </div> <!-- END of build from source -->
 </div> <!-- END of CPU -->